PaxonPM/Paxxaw/README.md

 ---

 ## 💡 What I’m up to
-- Learning by doing – pushing code, breaking stuff, fixing it again.
+- Learning by doing — writing code, running into bugs, and slowly getting better with each fix.
-- Playing around with **.NET, C#, and scripting**.
+- Spending time with **.NET, C#, and scripting**, trying to make things a little smoother and more efficient.
-- Building projects that feel *practical* but also a little ✨cool✨.
+- Building small projects that feel useful and teach me something new along the way.
+- Taking mistakes as part of the process (every error is just the compiler’s way of teaching, right?).
+- Running mostly on curiosity and a dash of stubbornness — because apparently semicolons only behave when you refuse to give up.

 ---